ziadalzarka/college-song-streaming-service-document/README.md

 # Song Streaming Service

-The docuemnt is in pdf format along with an entity relationship diagram
+The docuemnt is in pdf format along with an ]Entity Relationship Diagram](Entity Relationship Diagram.png)